 (1924 Lima, Peru – 2006 Milano, Italy)

 During his life, Eielson participated in four Venice Biennales (1964, 1966, 1972, and 1988) and was included in Documenta V (1972).
-His work has been exhibited internationally and is in the collections of the Museum of Modern Art (New York), Museo de Arte de Lima (Lima), the Rockefeller Collection (New York) and the Blanton Museum of Art (Austin, Texas) among others.
+His work has been exhibited internationally and is in the collections of the Museum of Modern Art, New York; Museo de Arte de Lima, Lima; the Rockefeller Collection, New York, and the Blanton Museum of Art, Texas, among others.
 A major retrospective of Eielson’s work was presented in 2017 and 2018 at the Museo de Arte de Lima in Peru.